Verification is a process used to confirm that the information you provided on the Free Application for Federal Student Aid (FAFSA) is correct.

 The U.S. Department of Education selects students for verification based on a number of undisclosed factors, including random selection.
 The purpose of verification is to make sure that the data on the FAFSA used to calculate eligibility are correct.
 It does not mean that you have done anything wrong; it just means that the government would like to double-check the information you provided.

-Cuesta College financial aid technicians may also select students if they find conflicting or missing information in their application data.
+Cuesta College financial aid specialists may also select students if they find conflicting or missing information in their application data.

 The Verification Process